Mark Davies / September 2025

 (But of course many language learners don't really want to be "junior corpus

-linguists" anyway -- they just want tools to help them learn another language.)
+linguists" anyway -- they just want tools to help them understand another language.)

 4. A recent book on designing and evaluating